bytes0xcr6/GasFellow-Account-Abstraction/README.md

 # GasFellow - Account-Abstraction Library & CLI Demo

-GasFellow is an Account Abstraction Library for deploying Smart Wallets and paying chain fees in any ERC-20 or even sponsor gas fee for users.
+GasFellow is an Account Abstraction Library for creating Smart Wallets and paying chain fees in any ERC-20 or even sponsor gas fee for users.

 ![image](https://github.com/CristianRicharte6/Account-Abstraction/assets/102038261/57a92498-e657-442c-a0ed-94488b82677f)
 _Example of Transferring 1.000 eUSD and charging 0.00128788 as fee (Refund for Bundler).
 The Smart Wallet does not own the native chain currency._ [ArbiScan ERC20 Transfer receipt](https://goerli.arbiscan.io/tx/0x33aef128dd49a63af12981e9dff6a13c5d933d183b090dc05c763d3aa4f354ea)